mkbui/EfiensCTF-Writeup/round2/README.md

 | Pwn     | [Luck](#luck)         |
 | Pwn     | [ROP](#rop)           |

-Note that this list only contains problem that I solved, which were not completed.
+Note that this list only contains problem that I solved, which do not include every problem hosted.

-All challenge files and solutions can be found in [my github repos](https://github.com/mkbui/EfiensCTF-Writeup/tree/main/round2)

 ## ROT1000